 Call me Tristan.
-I’m a [soon to be] third year undergraduate student at Lewis & Clark College in Portland, Oregon, majoring in Computer Science.
+I’m a third year undergraduate student at Lewis & Clark College in Portland, Oregon, majoring in Computer Science.
 I specialize in Security within the general category of CS, and am most interested in Penetration Testing.
 One of my best qualifications are my soft skills- I love teaching, explaining things, and talking to people, so I’ve always done my best work when working with peers.
 My work experience reflects that- I’ve been a part of construction teams, a math teacher, run birthday parties, and been the captain of a Blue Team at L&C.

 Computer Science is a large part of my life, but it’s far from a majority stakeholder.
 I’m very physically active; I do some powerlifting/bodybuilding training almost every day, and most recently ran in the 2019 Eugene Marathon in late April of this year.
 Primarily, I’m a martial artist; I learned MMA from Jake Erling in Minneapolis, Minnesota.
 If I had to choose one title to give myself, it would be Martial Artist; I’ve learned more from my work with martial arts than I could ever hope to elaborate with words.
 I teach Jiujitsu twice a week at the MMA club ta Lewis & Clark.